Cromane GAA

 Réalt na Mara, Cromane, is a Gaelic Athletic Association football club from the village of Cromane, County Kerry, Ireland.
+The club's colours are maroon and white.
+The club, which fields teams from under-8 to senior level, derives its name from the local parish church, also called Réalt na Mara (or 'star of the sea' in English).

-Cromane play football in maroon and white colours.
-The club fields teams from under-8 to senior level.
-The club's name is derived from the village's church, also called Réalt na Mara (Star of the Sea in English).
-The local national school also carries the same name.
+History

 There was a club in Cromane in the mid-1950s.
 In 1954, Pat O'Shea played for the Kerry minors as a Cromane player.
+The current club was affiliated to the Kerry County Board in 1985.